galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 # Computing

 Sometimes we want to use the data in our column to compute a new value, and add that to the table.
-For instance, for our dataset we could caluclate athtletes BMI (using height and weight columnts), or their age at time of participations (fromyear of birth and year of the olymics).
-This will enable us to more easily query the dataset for values.
+For instance, for our dataset we could caluclate athtletes BMI (using height and weight columns), or their age at time of participations (from year of birth and year of the Olymics).
+By adding these computed values as a new colum to our datset, we can more easily query the dataset for these values.
 We can do these types of operations using the {% tool [Compute - an expression on every row]({{version_column_maker}}) %} tool.

 As an example, let's calculate the age of each athlete at the time of participation, and add this as a new column to our dataset.